Rohan0497/PII_Classification/Readme.md

 After you run the inference.py file, it will save an inference_results.csv in the output directory you specified.

 For simplicity, let's assume that if you specify the output directory as ./output, then the file will be saved at the location ./output/inference_results.csv.

-For post-processing of the file, make sure to specify the location of the inference_results.csv file as --input_file_location, and then specify the output location demo implementation would be as follows post_processing.py --input_file ./output/inference_results.csv --outputdir ./output
+For post-processing of the file, make sure to specify the location of the inference_results.csv file as --input_file_location, and then specify the output location.

+Demo implementation would be as follows

+post_processing.py --input_file ./output/inference_results.csv --outputdir ./output

- **Post Processing**:
+6.  **Post Processing**:

     ```bash
     python post_processing.py --input_file ./path_to_input_file/inference_results.csv --outputdir ./path_to_output_directory
     ```